An Innocent Man: Chart performance

 The album featured three Billboard Top 10 hit singles: "Tell Her About It" (No. 1), "Uptown Girl" (No. 3) and "An Innocent Man" (No. 10).
 Four other singles were released from the album: "The Longest Time" (No. 14), "Leave a Tender Moment Alone" (No. 27), "Keeping the Faith" (No. 18) and "This Night" (US B-side of "Leave a Tender Moment Alone").
 "Tell Her About It" and "Uptown Girl" garnered international success—"Uptown Girl" reached No. 1 in the UK, Australia and New Zealand.
 An Innocent Man remained on the US Pop album chart for 111 weeks, becoming Joel's longest charting studio album behind The Stranger.
 For over a year, the album remained on the charts in the UK, Japan and Australia.

 Critical reception

 Like his three previous efforts, Joel's An Innocent Man received a nomination for the 26th Grammy Award for Album of the Year, although the award went to Michael Jackson's Thriller.
-The album was also nominated for a Grammy for Best Male Pop Vocal Performance for "Uptown Girl", but again was beaten by Thriller.
+The album was also nominated for a Grammy for Best Male Pop Vocal Performance for "Uptown Girl", but was beaten by the title track from Thriller.